youtube/cobalt/cobalt/black_box_tests/README.md

      Note: When declaring a gtest_filter, it will override the filters defined in GetWebPlatformTestFilters in configuration.py.

+  If you see a HTTPConnection error which eventually causes a TimeoutException for the test, you might want to add "--server_binding_address localhost" in your python command.

 ## Tests

 Each script in tests/ includes one python unittest test case.